pizzawarrior/CAVIAR-Auto-Sales/README.md

 The microservice for all actions and informaton related to the service department of the dealership.
 The primary actions are to add technicians, add appointments, and update appointment statuses.

 ### Service Models
-1. AutomobileVO: this is the model created by the poller function.
-It saves vin and sold status by pulling the data from the Automobile model in Inventory.
+1. AutomobileVO: this model is created by the poller function.
+It saves the automobile's vin and sold status by pulling the data from the Automobile model in Inventory.
 2. Technician: saves a technician's employee id number, first name, and last name.
 3. Appointment: saves the appointment time, reason, status, and customer.
 Also records the automobile VIN and the technician (as a ForeignKey) performing the service.